SalaamRasak/SalaamRasak/README.md

 **👋 Hey, I'm Rasak — a Data Analyst with a Bachelor's and Master's in Political Science.
 I turn complex data into insights you can act on.**

-I exclusively focus on end-to-end data workflows —from data collection and cleaning, through exploratory analysis and feature engineering, to visualization and early-stage modeling.
+I exclusively focus on end-to-end data workflows from data collection and cleaning, through exploratory analysis and feature engineering, to visualization and early-stage modeling.
 My goal is to transform raw, unstructured data into actionable insights that enable smarter, data-driven decisions across business domains.

 I bring proficiency in **Python, R, and SQL** alongside hands-on experience with **Power BI, Tableau**, and **Excel**.
 I design scalable pipelines that automate data ingestion, wrangling, and dashboarding.